SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

 ## Our trusty safari guides?

-Hmm... normally Helen Branswell and Matt Herper of _STAT News_ live-blog these things, and we use them as our trusty safari guides through the FDA/CDC jungle.
+Hmm... normally Helen Branswell and Mattew Herper of _STAT News_ live-blog these things, and we use them as our trusty safari guides through the FDA/CDC jungle.
 A quick trawl through _STAT News_ comes up empty, though.
 Maybe we're on our own today!